rischimart/brainFuscala/README.md

 # brainFuscala
-An Interpreter for Brainfuck written in Scala.
+An interpreter for Brainfuck written in functional Scala using monads and monad transformers.